elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240703.md

     - 2) PCI devices with multiple functions, root bridge can have multiple functions
     - 3) System function perspective: Applications (processes, tasks, functions as S/W components) to achieve a system function like switch on cabin light (example: read sensor, log data, report failure, drive actuator)
   - Tend to a common understanding of 3)
+  - [MB] data dict used as a alignment tool between development teams (i.e. header generation).
+Also referenced as a glossary. (logical names / themes to expand on to code artifacts)
+  - ACTION: Need to check with Martin.
+[IP] maybe the goal was term alignment as multiple teams have a different perspective.
+  - ACTION: Move to Use case [Next steps](https://github.com/elisa-tech/wg-aerospace/blob/main/Aerospace-Uses-Cases.md#foreseeable-next-steps-tbc-at-on-of-the-next-meetings)

 - (ToDo) Check with Min/Kate for Automotive's approach for previous use cases.
 "What is the feedback approach / rollout for the use cases?
 Audience?"